GrimaceOfDespair/kyero-importer/src/readme.txt

 == Description ==

-The WordPress Importer will import the following content from a Kyero feed:
+The Kyero Importer will import Properties from a Kyero feed into Easy Real Estate.

-* Properties
+Images are downloaded and attached to the property.

-* Images
+Missing Property Features, Property Types and Property Locations are automatically created.

 == Installation ==

 The quickest method for installing the importer is:

-1. Visit Tools -> Import in the WordPress dashboard
+1. Visit Plugins -> Add New in the WordPress dashboard
-1. Click on the Kyero link in the list of importers
+1. Search for kyero-importer
 1. Click "Install Now"
 1. Finally click "Activate Plugin & Run Importer"